-For South Korea addresses, configure the MatchingExtendedArchive attribute to validate older, land lot-based addresses and older, six-digit post codes.
-You retrieve a corresponding address ID value as an enrichment.
-You can then enter the address ID in address code lookup mode to retrieve the current, street-based version of the address and the current, five-digit post code.
-To retrieve the address ID, you must enable South Korea address enrichments and you must install the South Korea enrichment database.
-For information on how to retrieve the current, street-based version of a South Korea address, see "Extended Archives and South Korea Addresses" on page 50.
+- If you set MatchingExtendedArchive to OFF, Address Verification considers only the current, street-based address and the current post code as valid.
+When MatchingExtendedArchive is OFF, Address Verification rejects or corrects outdated lot-based addresses. - If you set MatchingExtendedArchive to ON, Address Verification returns an Extended Element Result status of F for a lot-based address. - To retrieve the address ID, you must enable South Korea address enrichments and you must install the South Korea enrichment database. - For information on how to retrieve different versions of South Korea address data, see "Extended Archives and South Korea Addresses" on page 52.